mathewgomas-alfred/mathewgomas.io/general_concepts/colors/profiling_and_callibration.rst

 Profiling only:

-with a good monitor
+With a good monitor
-    you can get most of the sRGB colors and lot of extra colors not inside sRGB.
-So this can be good to have more visible colors. with a bad monitor
+    You can get most of the sRGB colors and lot of extra colors not inside sRGB.
+So this can be good to have more visible colors.
+With a bad monitor
-    you will get just a subset of actual sRGB, and miss lot of details, or even have hue shifts.
+    You will get just a subset of actual sRGB, and miss lot of details, or even have hue shifts.
 Trying to calibrate it before profiling can help to get closer to full-sRGB colors.

 Calibration+profiling:

-bad monitors
+Bad monitors
-    as explained just before.
+    As explained just before.
-multi-monitor setup
+Multi-monitor setup
-    when using several monitors, and specially in mirror mode where both monitor have the same content, you can't have this content color-managed for both screen profiles.
-In such case, calibrating both screens to match sRGB profile (or another standard for high-end monitors if they both support it) can be a good solution. soft-proofing
+    When using several monitors, and specially in mirror mode where both monitor have the same content, you can't have this content color-managed for both screen profiles.
+In such case, calibrating both screens to match sRGB profile (or another standard for high-end monitors if they both support it) can be a good solution.
+Soft-proofing
-    when you need to match an exact rendering context for soft-proofing, calibrating can help getting closer to the expected result.
+    When you need to match an exact rendering context for soft-proofing, calibrating can help getting closer to the expected result.
 Though switching through several monitor calibration and profiles should be done extremely carefully.